GluuFederation/docs-ce-prod/docs/source/installation-guide/install-kubernetes.md

     ./pygluu-kubernetes.pyz install
     ```

+!!!note
- > **_NOTE:_**  Prompts will ask for the rest of the information needed.
+    Prompts will ask for the rest of the information needed.
 You may generate the manifests (yaml files) and continue to deployment or just generate the  manifests (yaml files) during the execution of `pygluu-kubernetes.pyz`. `pygluu-kubernetes.pyz` will output a file called `previous-settings.json` holding all the parameters and can be used for a non-interactive setup by changing its name to `settings.json`.
 More information about this file and the vars it holds is [below](#settingsjson-parameters-file-contents) but  please don't manually create this file as the script can generate it using [`pygluu-kubernetes.pyz generate-settings`](https://github.com/GluuFederation/enterprise-edition/releases).

-## `settings.json` parameters file contents
+### `settings.json` parameters file contents

  > **_NOTE:_** Please generate this file using [`pygluu-kubernetes.pyz generate-settings`](https://github.com/GluuFederation/enterprise-edition/releases).